Ask five people what they think retirement means, and you might get five completely different answers.

 Some hobbies (yoga, tai chi, swimming) can help reduce physical pain and help you relax.

 Geocaching, hiking and birdwatching get you outdoors and are accessible to people of varying energy levels.

 A book club gets you reading and discussing.
 Writing (memoir, poetry, essays or even letters to the editor) lets you share your thoughts with the world.
 Joining a chess, bridge or Scrabble club keeps your brain synapses firing.

-2. Spending more time with loved ones
+Spending more time with family and friends

 Retirement means your visits with loved ones will no longer be limited to the vacation time offered by your employer.
-Now, you can drive or fly to see family or friends near and far.
+Now, you can drive or fly to see family or friends near and far whenever you like.
 You can invite them to visit you, too, since you’ll have the time to be a gracious host.

 Maybe the last time you were in Europe you carried a backpack, stayed in hostels and hiked everywhere you went.
 In retirement, you might want less physical strain and more travel amenities.
 There are also new health concerns.
 The Centers for Disease Control and Prevention has advice for older traveling adults.